i05nagai/memorandum/language/english_speaking.md

     * condition
         * the bad condition or state of someone or something, esp. the state of a person's health
         * he's been in a bad way ever since the operation
+    * out of the way
+        * an out of the way place is an area where there are few people
+            * an out of the way spot for a picnic
+            * it's a great little pub, but a bit out of the way
+        * if sb or sht is out of the way or out of the sb's way, they are somewhere where they are not likely to cause a problem, need attention, be annoying
+        * move/put/push sth out of the way
+            * Why don't you tie your hair back, out of the way?
+            * if Uncle Tom had been drinking, I kept out of his way
+        * if a particular matter, job etc. is out of the way, it has been done or dealt with
+            * I'd rather get the interview out of the way in the morning
+            * As soon as the contract's out of the way, we can start
+    * be/get under way
+    * give way
+    * make your way
+    * behaviour
+        * sb’s typical style of behaving, especially when it seems different or unusual
+        * Don't worry if she's quiet -- that's just her way
+        * we all have our funny little ways
+    * the right way
+    * the wrong way
+    * a good way
+    * the best way
+    * a different way
+    * a sure way
+    * a quick way
+    * an easy way
+    * have a way
+    * find a way
+    * think of/device a way
+    * a way of doing sth
+        * method
+        * approach
+        * technique
+        * strategy
+    * how to go to place
+        * route
+        * directions
+        * short cut
+        * how to get to
 * successor
     * Colossus is the successor to GFS
 * succeed